Jille00/RiseOfKingdomsNN/README.md

 This is set up so that it will scan the top 200 players in the game, so it also needs screenshots from the top 200 leaderboard.
 3. ReadStats.
 This is s program using both the NN trained in the previous parts.
 It takes in screenshots of the players stats and outputs all these stats in a csv file.
+4. It does exactly the same as ReadPower but then with a videostream instead of manually created screenshots.
+It does classify them wrong sometimes and therefore adds a few extra powers to overall power.

 TODO:
 - welp comments are still needed